taoufik1el/plate_characters_detection/README.md

-There is a possibility to use classical computer vision methods (canny, thresholding ...) to detect the plate and the charachters, but this solutions are not robust, for example the images can containe different kinds of noise and backgrounds.
+There is a possibility to use classical computer vision methods (canny, thresholding ...) to detect the plate and the charachters, but this solutions are not robust, for exampl the images can containe different kinds of noise and backgrounds.
 Also OCR solutions like [Tesseract](https://github.com/tesseract-ocr/tesseract) does not work for noisy images.

 This is why a neural network based solutions can be a good solution, by training it on a varied dataset.